Mathematical programming for locating essential services in unreliable trees

 In this work, we restrict the problem to cases where the underlying network is a tree.
 For this type of networks, we propose a general quadratic programming formulation and a specialized linear version for a particular case.
 Comparisons with state-of-the-art algorithms demonstrate that our formulations efficiently provide optimal solutions.

-Keywords: Discrete location, reliability
+Keywords: Discrete location reliability